Fixed Departure : 13th to 26th April 2020

 Do you charge single supplements – I can’t see them in your information?

 Normally no. We don’t believe that solo travellers should be penalised with extra charges.
 It goes against our ethos.
-However, we have taken feedback from previous guests on this expedition and although we offer 3 nights of single accommodation within the price, it is possible to add a further 4 nights of single accommodation for a premium of £300 per person.
+However, we have taken feedback from previous guests on this expedition and made it possible to include around 7 nights of single accommodation for a premium of £300 per person.
 We have tried to incorporate this but feel that it is better to keep the overall cost as low as possible and offer the chance to extend solo sleeping arrangements where possible, at extra cost.
 Some nights are spent all together – e.g. Bedouin settlements, so bare this in mind if you are a light sleeper.

 What kit do I need to bring?